What is Perl

 Perl is an open programming language frequently used by engineers.
-We use Perl for text processing, such as processing tables generated by other statistical softwares.
+The language excels at tasks involving regular expressions, string manipulation, file processing, and automation.
+It’s often used for tasks like parsing and extracting data from text files, generating reports, and creating dynamic web content.
+We use Perl for text processing, such as processing tables generated by other statistical foftware.

 Perl is already installed on Mac and Linux OS.

 For Windows users to be able to use Perl from the command prompt, follow the steps below.

 Making Perl available via the PATH settings on Windows